Community Breastfeeding Project

 Breastfeeding Latinas is an award recipient of a grant through the W.K.
-Kellogg’s Foundation in Collaboration with the Chicago based organization Health Connect One With the support of Health Connect One, BELA Leadership Academy, Breastfeeding Latinas has created a COMMUNITY BREASTFEEDING PROJECT in the city of Philadelphia.
+Kellogg’s Foundation in Collaboration with the Chicago based organization Health Connect One With the support of Health Connect One, BELA Leadership Academy, Breastfeeding Latinas has creat Want to add a caption to this image?
+Click the Settings icon. ed a COMMUNITY BREASTFEEDING PROJECT in the city of Philadelphia.
 The project is set to begin early January 2019 and it is projected to culminate by October 2019.
 The goal is to provide engaging breastfeeding education in prenatal clinics during

 Philadelphia held the highest infant mortality rate until 2016 when rate decreased from 10 per thousand births to 8 per thousand (WHYY, 2016).
 Those are still considered alarming rates and breastfeeding can help reduce those rates.